tomshaw/linkmate/README.md

 ## Libraries Used

-+ [Vue Web Extension](https://github.com/Kocal/vue-web-extension) - A boilerplate for quickly starting a web extension with Vue, webpack 4, ESLint and more!
++ [Vue Extension](https://github.com/Kocal/vue-web-extension) - A boilerplate for quickly starting a web extension with Vue, webpack 4, ESLint and more!
 + [Vue](https://vuejs.org) - A progressive, JavaScript framework for building UI on the web.
 + [Vuex](https://vuex.vuejs.org/en) - Vuex is a state management library for Vue.js.
 + [PouchDB](https://github.com/pouchdb/pouchdb) - PouchDB is a pocket-sized database.